 - Front End Development

 You may find this course under the programming and development category.
-I’ve found this course as the most liked and reviewed in the development category.
-It is one of the most popular courses of the category as well.
+I’ve found this course most liked and reviewed in the development category.
+It is one of the most popular courses in the category as well.

-In this, you’ll learn a variety of skills required to build a responsive website from start to end using CSS and flex box.
-This course is 4 months long with 5-10 hours of weekly participation.
-You can check the details of the curriculum here
+In this, you’ll learn various skills required to build a responsive website from start to end using CSS and flexbox.
+This course is 4 months long with 5-10 weekly participation hours.
+You can check the details of the curriculum here.

 - Product Manager